postmodern/dotfiles/README.md

-    Alt+f                  Switch to the next File Manager Window Alt+e                  Switch to the next Editor Window Alt+b                  Switch to the next Browser Window Alt+c                  Switch to the next IM Conversation Window Alt+i                  Switch to the next IRC Client Window Alt+m                  Switch to the next Music Player Window Alt+v                  Switch to the next Video Player Window Alt+h                  Switch to the next HUD Window
+    Alt+f                  Switch to the next File Manager Window Alt+e                  Switch to the next Editor Window Alt+b                  Switch to the next Browser Window Alt+m                  Switch to the next Email Client Window Alt+c                  Switch to the next IM Conversation Window Alt+i                  Switch to the next IRC Client Window Alt+p                  Switch to the next Music Player Window Alt+v                  Switch to the next Video Player Window Alt+h                  Switch to the next HUD Window